As Canadian rail blockade drags on, police use caution due to legacy of past violence

 OTTAWA, Feb 20 (Reuters) - As a blockade of Canada's rail lines drags on and the economic impact deepens, police aware of the bitter legacy created by past fatal clashes with indigenous protesters have chosen not to clear the tracks by force.

-Public Safety Minister Bill Blair said on Thursday that the Royal Canadian Mounted Police (RCMP) had retreated from Wet'suwet'en land to a nearby town.
+Public Safety Minister Bill Blair said on Thursday that the Royal Canadian Mounted Police (RCMP) had agreed to retreat from Wet'suwet'en land to a nearby town.
 The move "should bring us to a point now where the matter can be resolved," he said.

+But Molly Wickham, a spokeswoman for the Wet’suwet’en Gidimt’en clan, said the RCMP had not yet left their land and added that the announcement "feels a lot like a media strategy" to diffuse the protests.

 The Wet'suwet'en have been fighting the pipeline for a decade, but tensions built up since police made arrests and cleared protesters in January 2019.
-A December ruling by a B.C. court led to this month's arrests.
+A December ruling by a British Columbia court led to this month's arrests.

 "We don't have a role in the underlying issues of the event and we're not in a position to resolve them.
 Protests and demonstrations are often complex in nature ... our goal is to preserve the peace and maintain a safe environment," said Ontario Provincial Police (OPP) spokeswoman Lori Lobinowich.